Stephen Capen

-Stephen Harold Capen (February 28, 1946 - September 12, 2005) was an American Radio announcer and disc jockey whose humor found favor with audiences in several major cities but particularly in the San Francisco Bay Area.
+Stephen Harold Capen (February 28, 1946 – September 12, 2005) was an American announcer and disc jockey whose humor found favor with audiences in several major cities but particularly in the San Francisco Bay Area.
 In the mid-1960s, he began his radio career in Caribou, Maine.

 Biography

 Early life and education

 Capen, the second of four children, was born in Cambridge, Massachusetts to Hobart Ashley Capen and Mary Capen (née Morgan).